OfficialMythicFrost/MythicX-Privacy-Policy/index.md

 We prioritize the security of your data.
 While we strive to use commercially acceptable means to protect your personal information, we cannot guarantee its absolute security.

-## Use of Feedback

-Any feedback you provide may be collected and used to improve MythicX.
-We appreciate your valuable input in enhancing the bot's features and performance.

 ## Links to Other Sites

 Our bot may contain links to other sites.
 If you click on a third-party link, you will be directed to that site.
 We strongly advise you to review the Privacy Policy of every site you visit.